Garden City Child Support Attorneys

 After the relationship of the parents ends, it is the responsibility of

-both parties to ensure that the child has continuing and appropriate care.
+both parties to ensure that the child has continued and appropriate care.

 For a noncustodial parent, this usually means paying child support as